tasmidur/email-engine-core/readme.md

-# Backend Web Developer Take-Home Challenge: Email Engine Core
+# Email Engine Core

-## The Challenge
-Your task is to develop a core system for an email client with essential functionalities.
+The system is for an email client with essential functionalities.
 This system will connect with user email accounts (initially focusing on Outlook) and manage email data efficiently.

 ## Remarkable Challenge
 Continuously monitor for changes in user email data (e.g., moved emails, read/unread status, flags, deletions, new emails) even during the initial sync.